cccbr/runningatower/content/docs/buildingateam/planning/index.md

 ## Timing

 {{<hint info>}}
-- At the start not all ringers will arrive on time.
+- Not all ringers will arrive on time.
 - Allow for greeting, hanging up coats, etc.
 - Bells may have to be raised and lowered which may take up to 15 minutes.
-- If session is 90 minutes long, this allows 75 minutes to achieve aims.
+- If the session is 90 minutes long, this allows 75 minutes to achieve aims.
 These should give everyone at least one piece of useful and satisfying ringing.
     - 120 changes of Doubles or Minor takes 4-5 minutes.
-On 8, or more, pieces will generally be longer.
-4-5 minutes is a suitable time for rounds and call changes.
+    - On 8, or more, pieces will generally be longer.
+    - 4-5 minutes is a suitable time for rounds and call changes.
     - Allow 2-3 minutes to change over between pieces.
+- The above calculations result in around 9 pieces of ringing.
 {{</hint>}}

-The above calculations result in around 9 pieces of ringing.

 ## Plan Ahead